taras-svystun/High-Performance-Python/BOOK_SUMMARY.md

 In a word, according to Caleb Hattingh: "Use Cython sparingly.
 It adds complexity and it's longer.
 Use 90/10 rule: find 10% of your code that is taking 90% of the time."

 # Concurrency

+Firstly, the difference between concurrency and multiprocessing is the following: concurrency uses one core and run a program, when I/O waiting for another; parallelism literally runs tasks at the same time.

+In this chapters authors described the idea behund asynchronous programming, provided some examples:
+1. Serial Crawler
+2. gevent
+3. tornado
+4. AsychIO
+5. Database example

+Actually, I skipped this chapter, but I found this lecture useful: https://www.youtube.com/watch?v=18B1pznaU1o

 # The multiprocessing Module